gameworkers/zine-gdc-2019/copy-src/08-unionfaqs-craft-industrial-unionism.md

 # UnionFAQs: Craft Unionism, Industrial Unionism… What's the Difference?

-There is more than a single strategy for approaching unionization.
+There is more than a single strategy for unionization.
 Lots of existing unions take the approach of representing workers who are all part of a specific craft or trade, across multiple industries.
 This is the case of SAG-AFTRA, the US union representing voice actors and other media professionals